Barbog/deja-website/pages/survival-guide.preparing.environmental-consciousness.en.md

 <span style="color:gold;">**TIP**</span>: Doing this periodically, through the week, will make it easier.

--<span style="color:greenyellow;">**Do**</span> a line sweep of your camp with your campmates, making sure you cover the whole area,  picking up every single piece of MOOP.
+<span style="color:greenyellow;">**Do**</span> a line sweep of your camp with your campmates, making sure you cover the whole area,  picking up every single piece of MOOP.
 - Nothing is too small.
 If it wasn’t there before you arrived, it must not be there when you leave.
 - If half of your campmates will have left before you, the folks left behind are going to have a lot more work to do.
 - <span style="color:orange;">**Remember**</span> to leave enough time to help pack up, clean up and ensure that there is no evidence you were ever there.